 Using the Weiss Watchdog couldn’t be easier!
 Click here to sign up or just start searching and sign up later.

-The easiest and fastest way to search for a stock or mutual fund is by ticker.
+The easiest and fastest way to search for a stock or fund is by ticker.
 Enter the ticker symbol in the search box, and that security will show up.

 If you don’t know the ticker or if you’re searching for a bank or insurer that isn’t publicly traded, you need to enter a company name into the search field.
-Once you do that, all banks, insurers, stocks, and mutual funds that meet that search criteria will appear.
+Once you do that, all banks, insurers, stocks, and funds that meet that search criteria will appear.
 Be careful in reviewing the results list to make sure you find the one you are interested in.
 Information is provided along with each name to help you identify the right one.

 Once you’ve identified the right company that you want to monitor, just click on the “Add to My Watchlist” button.
 You can do additional searches and add each company to your Watchlist.
 Then, at any time, click on the “My Watchlist” button to view your full list.
 These are the companies for which you will receive email alerts each time one of their ratings has changed.
 Very Important: If a company is not on this list, you will not receive notification if its rating changes!